 get_dict(+Key, +Dict, -Value, -NewDict, +NewValue)

 Create a new dict after updating the value for Key.
 Fails if Value does not unify with the current value associated with Key.
-Acts according to the following below.
 Dict is either a dict or a list the can be converted into a dict.